frealr/CVX_NetworkDesign/README.md

 •⁠  ⁠*9-Node Network*: Associated with the experiments in sections 6.2 and 6.3.

-•⁠  ⁠*Seville 24-Node Network*: Associated with the experiments in section 6.4.1.
+•⁠  ⁠*Sevilla 24-Node Network*: Associated with the experiments in section 6.4.1.

-•⁠  ⁠*Seville 51-Node Network*: Associated with the experiments in section 6.4.2.
+•⁠  ⁠*Sevilla 51-Node Network*: Associated with the experiments in section 6.4.2.

-•⁠  ⁠*Seville Scalability*: Associated with the experiments in section 6.4.3.
+•⁠  ⁠*Sevilla Scalability*: Associated with the experiments in section 6.4.3.